NREL/densegranFoam/README.md

 Solvers and Codes Included:

 A.  Solvers
-    densegranFoam - This solver is used for simulating dense granular flow.
+    densGranEulerFoam - This solver is used for simulating dense granular flow based on multiPhaseEulerFoam.
 The solver at current version uses mu(I)-rheology model for transport parameters.
 In later versions other models may be incorporated.

+    granularEulerFoam - This solver is used for simulating dense granular flow based on twoPhaseEulerFoam.
+The solver at current version uses mu(I)-rheology model for transport parameters.
+In later versions other models may be incorporated.

 B.  Tutorials
-    hopperFlow - A simple tutorial case for simulating biomass feedstock flow through a 2D hopper.
+    densGranEulerFoam - conicalHopper, damBreak4phase, inclinedPlane
+    granularEulerFoam - biomassInclinedFlow, dataProcess

 Installation/Compiling:
 OpenFOAM: